LED Technology Overview

 Lux is the measurement of Luminous Flux spread out over a unit area, so measuring the Lux at a given distance helps one discern how much the light spreads out from the source, and how this affects coverage.

 Candela is a unit of measurement of light output in a given direction.
-Candlepower (abbreviated as cp) is an absolute unit expressing luminous intensity, equal to 0.981 candela.
+Candlepower (abbreviated as cp) is an absolute unit expressing luminous intensity, equal to 0.981 candelas.
 This measurement is based on the light output from a mathematically precise specific model of a candle.

 A measurement of Luminance in one direction, the standard unit of measurement to describe the brightness of a screen.
 1 nit = 1 cd/m^2.
 1 Nit is equal to 1 candela per square meter.